Purpose investments launched the world’s first Bitcoin ETF in February 2021.

-Compared to some other low-fee ETFs, BTCC investors pay a hefty fee similar to equity mutual funds.
+Compared to other low-fee ETFs, BTCC investors pay a hefty fee similar to equity mutual funds.

 Pros and Cons of BTCC

-I purchased some BTCC when it was originally launched as it was easy to purchase via my Questrade account.
+I purchased some BTCC when it was initially launched, as it was easy to buy through my Questrade account.

 - Sold on regulated brokerage platforms with access to the Canadian Investor Protection Fund (CIPF) protection if the brokerage becomes insolvent.